cloudfoundry-community/flocker-boshrelease/README.md

 ```

-The flocker certs must be created elsewhere, and be set as properties
+The flocker certs must be created with flocker-ca, and be set as properties

 ```